 Be careful what you wish for.

-The gun fell to the ground and because it was cocked, the pressure on the loaded gun caused it to fire.
 Terra’s mother saw blood spurt from her young daughter and instantly felt worry flood her chest.
 Her daughter was pure, innocent.
-She was the reason she still did what she did every day.
 She was the reason she put up with her abusive husband.
 And she knew if nothing else happened, she had to save her.
-Terra lost her mom that day.

 “Ma’am, we need you to let go, we will take care of your daughter.
 Can you feel your leg?”